finopsfoundation/framework/_vendor-members/ternary.md

 - title: Ternary for Partners
   url: "https://ternary.app/partners.html"

-# Supported functions in the framework by the product(s) or service, these need to match the menu spelling to add a link automatically, ones listed are examples
+# Supported capabilities in the framework by the product(s) or services.
+Match the page-identifier per capability in order for the capability to show up on the vendor page.
-supported-functions:
-- Resource Metadata (Tagging/Labeling)
-- Resource Hierarchy (Accounts, Subscriptions & Projects)
-- Anomaly Detection
-- Commitment Discounts (Reservations, Savings Plans, CUDs)
+capabilities:
-- Optimization Recommendations
+- capability_allocation
-- Automation
+- capability_anomalies
-- Usage Volume Discounts (Usage Tiers, SUDs)
-- Continuous Improvement
+- capability_commitment-discounts
-- Data Ingestion
+- capability_rightsizing
-- Data Processing
+- capability_workload-automation
-- Data Visualization
+- capability_normalization
-- Data Analytics
+- capability_budget-management
-- Budget Alerting
+- capability_asset-management
-- Marketplace
+- capability_showback
-- Trending & Variance Analysis

 # Edit as appropriate to display supported clouds
 clouds-supported: